manuelaguadomtz/pyeer/README.md

 #### Output

-All the above examples will generate the following information:
+All of the above examples will generate the following information:

 * Graphs:
     * Receiver operating characteristic (ROC)